What is USDZ?

 - Real scale & pivot: Scale uniformly (e.g. 1 = 1 m), pivot to floor - the object "stands" correctly in AR.

-- File size: ≤ 4-8 MB ensures fast quick-look loading times.
+- File size: ≤ 4–8 MB ensures fast Quick Look loading times.

 - Textures: 1–2 K are often sufficient; POT sizes (1024/2048/4096).
 BaseColor sRGB, other maps linear.

-- Normals: OpenGL convention (green channel positive).
+- Normals: OpenGL convention (green channel is positive).

 - Clean UVs: No overlaps in baked maps; consistent texel density.